 \section{Inference model}

-Following Section~\ref{sec:DVAE-inference}, it is easy to show that the true posterior distribution of STORN takes the form:
+Following Section~\ref{sec:DVAE-inference}, it is easy to show that the exact posterior distribution of STORN takes the following form:

-In fact, this expression is obtained by the chain rule and it does not simplify by applying D-separation.
-This is because any vector in $\myz[1:t-1]$ and $\myx[1:T]$ is either a child, a parent or a co-parent of $\myz[t]$ in the graphical representation of STORN.
-In other words, each product term at time $t$ in \eqref{eq:STORN-inference-seq-true} depends on past observed and latent state vectors that propagate through the internal state, and it depends on present and future observed vectors since $\myz[t]$ propagates to them through the internal hidden states.
+In fact, this expression is obtained by the chain rule, and it cannot be simplified by applying D-separation.
+This is because any vector in $\myz[1:t-1]$ and $\myx[1:T]$ is either a child, a parent, or a co-parent of $\myz[t]$ in the graphical representation of STORN.
+In other words, each product term at time $t$ in \eqref{eq:STORN-inference-seq-true} depends on the past observed and latent state vectors that propagate through the internal state, and it depends on the present and future observed vectors, as $\myz[t]$ propagates to them through the internal hidden states.

-To complement the discussion on the form of the true posterior, we can also deduce from \eqref{eq:STORN-seq-a} that:
+To complement the discussion on the form of the exact posterior distribution, we note the following: